Beni Muhl

 Biography

 Beni Muhl (he/him) is a doctoral student funded by the Swiss National Science Foundation (SNSF).
-In his dissertation Appropriation and Subjectivity: Rosalyn Drexler, Kathe Burkhart and the Ambivalence of Pop Art, he focuses on alternative subjectivity models and strategies of appropriation by women artists within the mid and late-20th century American counterculture movement.
+In his dissertation, Appropriation and Subjectivity: Rosalyn Drexler, Kathe Burkhart and the Ambivalence of Pop Art, he focuses on alternative subjectivity models and strategies of appropriation by women artists associated with mid and late-20th-century American counterculture movements.
 From 2022 through 2024, he was a visiting fellow at the University of Pennsylvania.
 He has earned his master's degree in art history and German studies at the University of Fribourg, with an exchange at the Université Paris 1 Panthéon-Sorbonne.
 He has also worked as a curatorial assistant at the Kunstmuseum Luzern (2020-2022) and as a visual arts and literature specialist at the Swiss Arts Council Pro Helvetia (2019-2020).

 Research and publications